How to design for Zero Waste solutions to problems.

 - Design to capture the highest function, not the lowest.
 Do not design for materials capture but for the repair and reuse of every article’s highest value.
 For example removing a large formed plastic part from an automobile and grinding it up into chips is not a Zero Waste operation unless there is no known way to reuse the entire formed part.
 It is recycling of the lowest value, because all of the resources that were expended to form the part are arbitrarily discarded.

-- Materials that are formed by careful and expensive molecular design (such as plastics or alloys) are relatively high function items.
-Any method which destroys molecular organization is a destruction method, even if it masquerades as material recycling.
+- Materials that are formed by careful and expensive molecular design (such as plastics or alloys or pharmaceuticals) are relatively high function items.
+Any method which destroys molecular organization is a destruction method, even if it masquerades as material reuse.
 Compostability is never a reuse method for highly organized molecules.
-Biodegradable plastics are primarily a clever substitution of destruction (greenwashing) under the guise of reuse through composting.
+Biodegradable plastics are primarily a clever substitution of destruction (greenwashing) under the guise of reuse through decomposition.

-- Composting is a method for recapturing natural nutrient values from very complex natural products.
+- Composting is an industrial method for recapturing natural nutrient values from very complex natural products.
 It has no role in treating anything else such as “getting rid of garbage”.
 Composting is not a special add-on concept but is the normal Zero Waste response to the need for designing closed agricultural cycles.
+Composting is too difficult for small operations like personal treatment of foods.
 Read more.

 - Build in financing of later reuse at the point of sale, not at the end of a first life cycle.
 Repair, reuse etc. is not an add-on service and cannot be charged that way.
 It is a commitment that a civilized society makes towards its design for living, and must be allowed for financially and fully at the earliest possible time.
 Most often, the form that advance planning and payment will take is the creation of two necessary institutions.
 First is a research institution, which could be university department.
 Unlike a dump, zero waste design is a complex program requiring innovation, adjustment and testing.
 Magical solutions do not simply appear when sought.
 Second is a Zero Waste processing unit in every town, staffed by trained technical people who have the tools to put zero waste approaches into practice when consumers have a problem.
 Remember, better and more robust design will mean that consumer goods will undergo far less quick collapse and deterioration than the poorly designed goods we are used to today.
 But when repair or replacement of components is needed, technicians with access to all manner of tools must be available.